Lim1029/trao/README.md

 Parameters :

-      target_reso ( Resolution to which to smooth the spectra)
+    target_reso (Resolution to which to smooth the spectra)

+This is, by default, not executed, to retain the original spectral resolution of the data.

 ## # Masking Methods